 "Our work must be grounded in data and evidence, and the public should have access to that information.” —SA Foxx

-The Cook County State’s Attorney’s Office, the second-largest prosecutor’s office in the country, prosecutes tens of thousands of criminal cases every year across more than 100 law enforcement jurisdictions in service of the five million residents of Cook County.
+The Cook County State’s Attorney’s Office (CCSAO), the second-largest prosecutor’s office in the country, prosecutes tens of thousands of criminal cases every year across more than 100 law enforcement jurisdictions in service of the five million residents of Cook County.
 Despite a clear vested interest, the public has not historically had access to meaningful information about the details and outcomes of this hugely consequential work.

-In addition to the unmatched transparency of regular releases of detailed case-level data, the State's Attorney Foxx and the SAO Data Team seek to make that information accessible and understandable for the community as a whole, without needing advanced technical expertise.
+In addition to the unmatched transparency of regular releases of detailed case-level data, the State's Attorney Foxx and the CCSAO Data Team seek to make that information accessible and understandable for the community as a whole, without needing advanced technical expertise.
 The felony cases dashboard offers broad descriptions and summaries of the information contained in the casel-level datasets.

 Recent Data Updates — find a log of the latest updates from the SAO Data Team

-The SAO Data Team
+The CCSAO Data Team